ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 are abstracted by the library, and again the monad and applicative functor reflect the concurrency semantics of the server.
-We've added a new remote command `uptime` that returns the uptime of a specific machine, to aid the demonstration of batching, an reworked the computation to use applicative.
+We've added a new remote command `uptime` that returns the uptime of a specific machine, to aid the demonstration of batching, and reworked the computation to use applicative.

 {% highlight haskell %}
 main :: IO ()